| |

 If You Want To Turn It Into Weekend Getaway

 The Sky Lagoon is only a day spa, so it’s not ideal if you’re looking for a spa weekend.
 You would have to stay in Reykjavik, and travel back and forth each day.
+So if a spa weekend is something that interested you, there are two hotel options at the Blue Lagoon.

 blue-lagoon-walk-to-silica-hotel-Iceland

-A Different Experience: An Attraction Vs A Spa?
+A Different Experience: An Attraction Vs A Spa

 At the end of the day, the, each lagoon offers you a completely different experience…

 The Blue Lagoon is an undeniable new and unique experience that you can only get in Iceland AT the Blue Lagoon.
 It’s a top Iceland attraction and ultimately a must-do.
+But if you’re looking for the relaxing spa experience, then that’s going to be at the Sky Lagoon.

 Visible Differences Between The Sky Lagoon & Blue Lagoon